Caring For Ajuga Chocolate Chip

 Generally speaking, Bugle Herb does not need to be fertilized unless the soil is extremely poor.

-Use a week solution of liquid fertilizer.
+Use a weak solution of liquid fertilizer.

 It’s best to fertilize in the morning and water deeply immediately after fertilizing.